espocrm/documentation/user-guide/mass-email.md

 #### What to do if emails are not sent out.

 1. Check if _Send Test_ works.
-If does't work, then check if system SMTP settings are correct.
+If doesn't work, then check if system SMTP settings are correct.
 2. Check if you have setup cron for your system.
 3. Check if you have `Send Mass Emails` Scheduled Job and it's `Active` (Administration > Scheduled Jobs > Send Mass Emails).
 Check if there is something in Log.